 5. Arts Administrator

 The jobs listed above can help you identify the options that exist for someone with your strengths and interests.
 Of course, these are just a few of them.
 It will most likely take you time to figure out the best job for you.
 After all, you’re just starting out.
 It takes time to find out what you like and don’t like about a job.
-The good thing is, every job will be a learning experience; you will know more after having done more.
-Your journey to find a job or career that supports your creative practice, build community, and brings you career fulfillment will likely last a lifetime.
+The good thing is that every job will be a learning experience; you will know more after having done more.
+Your journey to find a job or career that supports your creative practice, builds community and brings you career fulfillment will likely last a lifetime.

 - It can feel overwhelming to figure out what your first job should be.
 This is normal.

-- Some common first-jobs for artists are: gallery assistant, studio assistant, teaching artist, art handler and arts administrator.
+- Some common first jobs for artists are gallery assistant, studio assistant, teaching artist, an art handler, and arts administrator.

 - It may take time to figure out which job is right for you.
 The only way to know is to try out different roles until you find one that fits your interests, skills, and needs.